artatumgit/ipfs_eth_dapp/README.md

-# Dapp to interface with IPFS and Ethereum so we can have an immutable store of knowledge with cryptographic authentication on a distributed virtual machine.
+# Dapp to interface with IPFS and Ethereum

+This is an immutable store of knowledge with cryptographic authentication on a distributed virtual machine.